12 Tips to Pass Your Driving Theory Test in 2021

 You can book your theory test on the DVSA website.
 On the day, you should be mentally prepared, that’s why you need to book it on a day when you don’t want to rush or cram for another exam the next day!

-You have a higher chance of passing the test if you study more and read a lot of references.
+You have a higher chance of passing the test if you study more and read the Highway Code thoroughly.
 It’s better to study ahead of time instead of cramming at the last minute.
-Make sure to understand everything because what you learn will prepare you to become a great driver for life.
+Make sure to understand everything because what you learn will prepare you to become a great (and safe) driver for life.

 4. Practise Makes Perfect